Gabriella439/dhall-manual/manuscript/03-Defaults.md

     actions:
       merge:
         strict: smart
-        method: squash  # We want to change this to the default value
+        method: squash  # We want to change this field to the default value
 ```

 We would need to delete the field in order to specify that we prefer the default, like this: